Echo-P-Chang/Echo-P-Chang.github.io/EnglishClass/index.md

 I believe  I am Creative.
 I am able to Analyze things from several dimensions and also accept different opinions.
 But that does not mean my decision could be impacted easily.
 In addition, Due to the artist temperament, I feel convinced only after proper evidence has been provided.
 I am also very persevering, I tend to keep going until the objective has been reached.

+# what are your professional achievements?

+Micro-service is a new design methodology in 2015 Taiwan.
+At that time, I was a member in ECommerce team in Trendmicro and has been assigned to engage with Micro-service.
+During the adoption, every teams have to propose their service model and integration method to other service teams.
+The committee also review the architecture to meet the micro-service rule.
+I was a pilot of my team to carry team into micro-service's world.
+It's a milestone in my career.

+# why should Microsoft hire you?

+In my past career, all interviews are focus on the understanding of programming language, framework and used library.
+From the other angel of view, those companies are recruiting only a programmer.
+But Trendmicro. they focus on the personality and the potential ,bla bla bla~~~~

+And again, I was lost and realize nothing comes for free. therefore, I always do my best to achieve the goal and treasure very much for any returns.
+In addition, Creative thinking is my other skill.
+I've found lots projects blink area to avoid critical defect.
+Maybe that's why I was promoted as a Solution architect.